- Where We Work

 Visit the Beyond the Grid page

-Since Power Africa’s launch in late June 2013, the initiative has helped financially close more than 3,000 MW worth of transactions, representing more than 30% of the initial 10,000 MW goal for new power generation.
+As part of Power Africa, more than 4,000 Megawatts (MW) worth of transactions for power projects have financially closed representing more than 40% of the initial 10,000 MW goal for new power generation.
 Power Africa is currently considering projects expected to generate an additional 15,000 MW.
 The long-term objective is to double access to cleaner, reliable and efficient electricity in sub-Saharan Africa.

 Power Africa involves 12 U.S. government agencies, whose combined capabilities form the backbone of Power Africa.
 USAID plays a central role in coordinating these efforts.
 Andrew M. Herscowitz leads the effort as the Coordinator for the Power Africa and Trade Africa initiatives.